 Date enacted or revised:

 Members of the McNeese State University (MSU) community, guests, visitors and authorized users of the University's facilities should be able to enjoy a campus environment free from sexual misconduct.
 This policy is intended to define community expectations with respect to this right and to establish a mechanism for addressing behavior that violates these expectations.
-Three forms of sexual misconduct are addressed by this policy: (1) Criminal Sexual Misconduct; (2) Sexual Harassment; and (3) Problematic Consensual Relationships.
+This policy is in compliance with the Board of Regents Uniform Policy on Sexual Misconduct.

 The health, safety, and well‐being of students, employees, and campus visitors are the University's primary concern.
 If you or someone you know may be the victim of any form of sexual misconduct, you are strongly urged to seek immediate assistance.
 Assistance can be obtained 24 hours a day, seven days a week from: